samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.6: Build the base container

-> In 1.6, we will build a docker image using "docker build", which we will inherit from in the Section 2.
+> In 1.6, we will build a docker image using "docker build", which we will inherit from in Section 2.

 1. Build the base container
    * command: `docker build -t adv-tutorial-base .`